trueos/trueos-docs/trueos-handbook/helpsupport.rst

 .. code-block:: none

  # cd /usr/ports

  # git pull

-Then, :command:`cd` to the directory containing the source to build and run the :command:`mkport.sh` script.
+Then, :command:`cd` to the directory containing the source to build and run the :file:`mkport.sh` script.
 In this example, the developer wants to compile the graphical utilities:

 .. code-block:: none